Bossy R

 Closed Syllables.
 Closed syllables often make the short vowel sound.
 When a vowel is followed by at least one consonant, it is a closed syllable.
 An exception sometimes occur when the letters i and o are followed by two consonants. (find and lift the lost gold) A can make a short O sound sometimes. (watch the dog play squash with a ball)

 Short i and e.
 It can be challenging to hear the difference between short i and e.
-LISTEN to contrast words, WATCH Short E & I Sounds from allaboutlearningpress (2:49) and practice with Short I & E picture sort from tchrgrl.
+LISTEN to contrast words and WATCH Short E & I Sounds from allaboutlearningpress (2:49).
+PRACTICE with an online word sort and a Short I & E picture sort from tchrgrl.
+Download a practice activity from allaboutlearningpress.com

 Word Families.
 Practice with word families that have short vowels.